Unsupervised Behaviour Analysis and Magnification (uBAM) using Deep Learning: EXPERIMENTAL EVALUATION

-Finally, we tested our behavior magnification as a diagnostic tool to discover variations in posture between a query and reference posture.
-Therefore, the appearance of the references is re-synthesized as in Fig. 2c to match the query and facilitate a direct comparison.
-Fig. 6 shows several examples comparing humans (b) and rats (c) to their healthy references.
-For each frame, the deviation between impaired posture (second row) and the healthy reference (first row) is magnified (third row).
-The differences to the healthy reference is measured (fourth row) and localized per pixel by highlighting the magnitude of deviation (fifth row) and its direction (sixth row).
+Finally, we tested our behaviour magnification as a diagnostic tool to discover variations in posture between a query and reference posture.
 The results demonstrate that differences barely visible between query and reference are correctly magnified by our model and can be spotted and understood more easily with the help of our highlighting and magnification.
-Notice that our approach does not magnify arbitrary deviations caused by differences in appearance or normal posture variations, but only those due to impaired behavior.
-This property is further analyzed in Supplementary Fig. 5.
-Here, we measure the differences between an original frame and its magnification.
-The differences are consistently larger for impaired patients than for healthy subjects.
-A two sided t-test proves that the score distributions differ significantly (p-value: $2\times10^{-8}$).
-For comparison, we perform the same evaluation using the motion magnification method of Oh et al.\cite{deepmag}.
-The p-values of $0.13$ indicates that this method magnifies healthy and impaired behavior indiscriminately.
-Consequently, our behavior magnification can extend medical diagnostics to reveal deviations due to impairment that even the trained eye might overlook.
+Notice that our approach does not magnify arbitrary deviations caused by differences in appearance or normal posture variations, but only those due to impaired behaviour as analysed in Extended Data Figure 2 and 3.

+Consequently, our behaviour magnification can extend medical diagnostics to reveal deviations due to impairment that even the trained eye might overlook.
 For example, the first subject in Fig. 6b seems to show no impairment during the step, however the magnified posture reveals that the left steps are too short compared to the healthy references.
 The second subject has no problems with the right step, but shows difficulties in keeping the left leg straight at the beginning of the left step.
 The magnification in Fig. 6c reveals that the rats have especially problems with the correct supination of the paw when approaching the sugar.

-Intuitively, the reader could think that performing any of the previous experiments on the magnified sequences should provide even better healthy-impaired comparison.
-However, this is practically not the case since the small deviations are already detected by our behavior representation which is sensitive to fine-grained postures changes.
-Therefore, using magnified sequences for our behavior analysis procedure produces similar results as without since our analysis is already trained to discover small deviations.